MyWebIntelligence/mwiR/README.md

     initmwi()

-    ## Trafilatura is installed and available.

-    ## Enter your SERP API key or press Enter:

 The `initmwi()` function initializes the My Web Intelligence environment by loading all necessary packages and setting up the environment for